vesely-jiri/GenesisResources/README.md

 - [API](#api)

 ## Overview
+Frontend is based on React framework.

-Project is based on simple RESTful API built on SpringBoot framework.
+Backend is based on simple RESTful API built on SpringBoot framework.
 API allows client to perform CRUD operations on users.
 User can be created, read, updated or deleted.
 Backend can be run in 4 modes(profiles):
 - development(dev) - using PostgreSQL database and simple credentials
-- production(prod) - using ready to use PostgreSQL database and settings
+- production(prod) - (default) using ready to use PostgreSQL database and settings
-- test(test) - using H2 database
-- no database(nodb) - does not run with any database

-prod profile is used by default
+Database is based on PostgreSQL and H2.

 ## Stack